Adventech/sabbath-school-lessons/src/en/2023-01/07/teacher-comments.md

 The Least of These (Read Matt.
 25:35–40.)

-1. All Those Who Suffer: From Bible references, it is possible to identify classes of suffering indi­viduals who needed protection.
+_1. All Those Who Suffer:_ From Bible references, it is possible to identify classes of suffering individuals who needed protection.
 Using a basic grouping concept, the poor were

 (a) those who were incapable of providing for their material needs and thus were unable to live a dignified life because of social rejection or prejudice (prisoners, lepers, and foreigners, for example);